Igbo culture: Mmuo

 Mmuo simply means spirit.
 It is either a good and godly spirit (mmuo oma) or it is an evil spirit (mmuo ojo).
 For example, the Ogbanje spirit is seen as an evil spirit (mmuo ojo) and anyone possessed by this spirit is given spiritual attention.
 (Spiritual attention means a way of casting out the evil spirit through deliverance (Christian way) or through African Traditional Religion (i.e. digging out his/her “iyi uwa”. the ATR way)).
 Ogbanje is an Igbo (Nigeria) term that means a repeater or someone who comes and departs.
 Ogbanje is not a bad spirit in Igbo Cosmology.
 It is a word widely used to describe a kid or teenager who is claimed to die and be born repeatedly by the same person.

 Yam

-The yam is very important to the Igbo as it is their staple crop.
+The yam is the staple crop of the Igbo.
 There are celebrations such as the New yam festival (Iri Ji) which are held Every August of Every year for the harvesting of the yam.

 The New Yam festival (Iri ji) is celebrated annually to secure a good harvest of the staple crop.
 The festival is practiced primarily in Nigeria and other countries in West Africa.